jbourassa/easy311/README.md

 No documentation official documentation has been written (yet) since this library has originally been built during a Hackaton (see credits).

+You can see a sample usage here: https://github.com/ironweb/rouges

 ## Contributing

 No contribution is too small: fork away and send pull requests!